 Style finds: Floor tile: Cement Tile Shop.
 Battiscopa Renaissance Calacatta porcelain wall tile: AKDO.
 Shower and sink fixtures: Brizo.
 Pedestal sink: Signature Hardware.
-Toilet: Toto.
+Toilet: Appliances Connection.
 Lighting: Illuminate Vintage via Etsy.
 Hutch: Target.
 Medicine cabinet: Robern.
 Art: Neue Galerie.

 Marissa created a glamorous bath with high-contrast design, combining black walls with gleaming tile and a sparkling chandelier.

 Refer your renovating friends to Sweeten and you’ll both receive a $250 Visa gift card when they sign a contract with a Sweeten general contractor.